 Most electronics stay viable for more than 10 years, and keeping production going depends, among other factors, on the availability of components which might often have a shorter lifespan.
 As a result, one risk electronic products have to deal with over the course of their lifecycle is their components becoming obsolete.

-“Components obsolescence can be a true riddle for our customers, but we can help solve this issue with a quick and inexpensive analysis.
-From a product’s design phase to the moment it goes to market, we secure production by ensuring components will be available and by suggesting alternative, less costly Solutions.”
+“Components obsolescence can be a true riddle for our customers, but we can help them solve this issue with a quick and inexpensive analysis.
+From a product’s design phase to the moment it goes to market, we secure production by ensuring components’ availability and by suggesting alternative, less costly Solutions.”

 Our suppliers send us an alert when a component is about to come to the end of its life.
 We share this timely information with our clients – but it doesn’t give us a wide perspective on all the relevant components or their long-term availability.
 This is why, on request, we can offer in-depth analyses of bills of materials and shine a light on the risks associated with all a client’s components, sometimes several years before they are due to fall into obsolescence.
 This detailed assessment enables us to plan how supplies can be secured and production can be guaranteed over the long term.